What is a nursing facility administrator (NFA)?

 - Have at least a bachelor's degree in any subject from an accredited college that's approved by an accrediting association recognized by the Texas Higher Education Coordinating Board.

-The following criminal history rules apply at Texas Administrative Code, Title 40, Part 1, Chapter 18 and at Texas Health and Safety Code, Chapter 250:
+The following criminal history rules apply at Texas Administrative Code, Title 26, Part 1, Chapter 555 and at Texas Health and Safety Code, Chapter 250:

-(b) DADS considers the following when determining if a criminal conviction directly relates to the duties and responsibilities of a nursing facility administrator:
+(b) HHSC considers the following when determining if a criminal conviction directly relates to the duties, responsibilities, and job performance of an NFA: